glenthemes/glenthemes/README.md

 **hi there! 🤗**

 I'm HT!
 I'm a freelance web developer, and I make themes for personal blogs and projects.
 My mission is to create unique websites for anyone to easily install and customize, regardless of their coding experience.
 I also have a [support Discord](https://discord.gg/RcMKnwz) where I resolve bug reports and cultivate a community for those interested in coding.
-Primarily self-taught since 2015, recently acquired a Post-Degree Diploma in <b>Web & Mobile App Development</b> in Canada 🍁
+Primarily self-taught since 2015 until acquiring a Post-Degree Diploma in <b>Web & Mobile App Development</b> in 2025 🍁

 P.S. you can also find me at [@ht-devx](https://github.com/ht-devx)!